Google Translate Disclaimer

 Provincial tax credits generally parallel federal credits.
 However, the provincial tax system includes a dependent child amount as well as a supplement to the age amount.
 These credits are in addition to:

-• The provincial basic credit;
+• The provincial basic personal credit;

 • Spousal credit amounts;

-• Provincial tax credits for
+• Provincial tax credits for:

 • seniors;